cjbumgardner/HE_for_Medical_Data/README.md

 ```

 The simpilest way to interact with this code base is by a Docker container.
 You need to have docker installed, you can go [here](https://docs.docker.com/install/) for information specific to your OS.
+The local directory ```/data``` is a mounted volume to the docker container.

 After the above steps, to build the image:
 ```